 For one, the separation of the kit into different regions allows for more customization in terms of the actual drums you’re using.

 For example, I often use the Snare from the Drum Pro Plug-in.
-It’s one of my favorites and I find there are no other ones like it.
-Check out my article on plug-ins to get your hands on it.
+It’s one of my favorites and I find there are no other ones like it (more on that in my guide).

 I typically use the kick from the Beat Machine, and then I might use the hi-hats and symbals from the Neo-Soul drum kit, or the hi-hats from the Trap Drum Kit or the Boutique 808s, although, these days I prefer Initial Audio’s 808 Studio II from Plugin Boutique rather than the stock 808s.

 Moreover, separating the drum kit into different track regions proves extremely useful in the mixing process, for not only adding different dynamics processors and FX plug-ins to each part of the kit but also in terms of panning, which is arguably one of the more important aspects of mixing in my opinion and I’ve created tutorials on it before.

 My favorite aspect of panning is in the case of the toms, which, there are usually 4 or 5 of them, and you can pan them from left-to-right accordingly using my drum editing guide as a frame of reference.
 It sounds great on a pair of headphones.